The Political Divide: Dems and Reps Can't Even Agree on Shoes

 About Nick, Vania, and RunRepeat

-Nick Rizzo is the Training Director whose focus is on all things health, fitness, and training.
+Nick Rizzo is the Training Director whose focus is on all things health, fitness, training and benefits of regular exercise.
 Vania Nikolova is a data analyst at Runrepeat.com.
-She holds a Ph.D. in Mathematical Analysis and is keen on interesting trends relating to sports shoes.
+She holds a Ph.D. in Mathematical Analysis and is KEEN on interesting trends relating to sports shoes.